 “When government and investor delegations come to our test site, seeing the technology makes it real for them.
 Not everyone can come to the Nevada desert, so we’re bringing our technology to the people – the American people who will be riding this new form of transportation within the decade,” said Jay Walder, CEO of Virgin Hyperloop.

 The full-system test in 2017 was the first time any company had integrated all the components of a hyperloop – a highly efficient motor, power electronics, magnetic levitation, vacuum pumping systems, and an aerodynamic vehicle – as a single unified system.
 During testing the XP-1 set the full-scale hyperloop speed record of 240 miles per hour on just 550 yards of track.

 The roadshow will visit Columbus, OH, Arlington, TX, and Kansas City, KS, to give local communities the chance to see first-hand the historic test pod and learn more about their states’ progress in bringing hyperloop to fruition in a matter of years.

 Virgin Hyperloop will then head to Arlington on August 8th – 10th, where they’ve partnered with the Dallas Cowboys and the North Central Texas Council of Governments to unveil the XP-1 at AT&T Stadium, the fourth largest in the NFL.
-The vehicle will be viewable during the schedule stadium tours at AT&T Stadium so make sure you book your tickets.
+The vehicle will be viewable during the scheduled stadium tours at AT&T Stadium.

 Beyond these three cities, XP-1 will also be stopping throughout the heartland – at diners, hotels, museums, parks, state houses and stadiums – to share the progress and promise of hyperloop technology.
 This 4,000 mile route across the US will take about 70 hours of driving.
 With hyperloop, it would take about six hours.